mackhowell/intro-emerging-media-nov-17/README.md

 ### "New" Media Art

-> Die Zeit: Do you concern yourself with new media and technology?

-> Jean-Luc Godard: I try to keep up.
-But people make films on the Internet to show that they exist, not in order to look at things.

 > Skin has become inadequate in interfacing with reality.
 Technology has become the body's new membrane of existence. - Nam June Paik

 #### Art && Installations